epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-14-standalone-lemonbar-conky.markdown

 ### Composing Lemonbar in Conky Format

-Just like the previous example, I separate lemonbar parameter
+Just like the previous example, I have separated lemonbar parameter
 <code class="code-file">example/03-main.sh</code>  and formatting.
 This time in Lua. <code class="code-file">example/03-output.lua</code>